peredo98/AMSS-Backend/README.md

 1. Download the Vectors.txt from <https://drive.google.com/file/d/1PvNtaSKuFYAo1ZC5dKNNMdLr9eAO0UcT/view> and put it in the `testFolder` folder.

+2. Download the img.zip from <https://drive.google.com/file/d/10F4mnU_HPeGz0eHNRK2P--IOxsznSMSY/view?usp=sharing> and put it

-2. Compile and run the `fullDB.cpp` file inside the same folder than above.
+3. Compile and run the `fullDB.cpp` file inside the same folder than above.
 It will take a minute, don't worry.

-Now, you should have stored 100,000 people with name, lastname, age, id, gender, a descriptor vector and its image.
+Now, you should have stored 100,000 people with name, lastname, age, id, gender and descriptor vector and its image.

 This must to be done **ONLY ONCE**, so you can forget about this once you're done.